jminor/otio-time-warp-test-suite/README.md

 ## Time Warp Test Suite

 The time warp test suite is a single video track with clips spliced end-to-end, each of which has a different time warp effect applied.
 The time warp effects are chosen carefully to exercise the full range of time warp capabilities supported by OTIO, and several that are not yet supported.

+Note:
+- There are 1-frame gaps between each clip for clarity.
+- Each clip has a marker with an explanation of the time warp effect on that clip.
+- Audio clips do not (yet) have any time warp effects applied.

 Here is a complete list of the time warp effects in order:
 - Full clip (no effects)